CapturePost is an application that allows photographers to tether a camera to a computer in order to match images to their subjects while shooting.

 Creating a New Subject

-To create a new subject, select Edit> Add New Subject.
-This will launch a secondary window where the user can select the folder that the subject belongs to; when selected, click ok to return to the main screen.
-Double-click in the desired fields in the subject data area to add information to the record.
+To create a new subject, go to Edit > Add New Subject.
+This opens a secondary window where the user selects the folder the subject should belong to.
+Once the folder is chosen, click OK to return to the main screen.

 TIP

-Save time by using the keyboard shortuct CTRL + N to mark the primary image.
+Save time by using the keyboard shortcut CTRL + N to mark the primary image.

 Matching and Unmatching

-If a subject is not assigned a record or is assigned to an incorrect record, use the Match and Unmatch buttons to change the assigned record.
+If a subject has not been assigned to a record or has been assigned to the wrong record, use the Match and Unmatch buttons, located above and to the left of the image carousel, to correct the assignment.

 Select the Image that has been assigned to the incorrect record.
 Click Unmatch.